Trump laments complexity of modern airlines in wake of crash

 WASHINGTON — President Donald Trump lamented the complexity of modern airplanes Tuesday in the wake of two deadly crashes in the past five months, appearing to speculate on the cause of the disasters before aviation experts from the United States and elsewhere complete their investigations.

-The president commented as several countries announced that they were grounding their fleets of the Boeing 737 Max 8 model involved in both crashes, or closing their airspace to the planes.
+The president commented as much of the world grounded the Boeing 737 Max 8 model involved in both crashes.

 “Split second decisions are needed, and the complexity creates danger,” Trump tweeted.
 “All of this for great cost yet very little gain.
 I don’t know about you, but I don’t want Albert Einstein to be my pilot.
 I want great flying professionals that are allowed to easily and quickly take control of a plane!”